yonexbat/IntroTypescript/readme.md

 ### Conditional types

-Here a sample that uses conditional types and never to flatten an array:
+Here a sample that uses conditional types to flatten an array:

 ```typescript
 type Flatten<T> = T extends any[] ?
 T[number] : T;